AcaciaMan/acacia-log/vscode/acacia-log/README.md

 ### 0.0.2

 - Added command to calculate counts of similar lines in the log file and display them in descending order.
+- Added command to draw a timeline chart of log file records.

 ---